Stochastic Oscillator Stock Analysis & Stochastic Oscillator Trading Signals

 Overbought/Oversold Levels on Technical Indicator

-Stochastic is mainly used to identify potential overbought & oversold conditions in price movements.
+Stochastic is mainly used to identify potential overbought & oversold conditions in stock trading price movements.

-• Overbought values greater than 70 level - A sell stock signal occurs when the oscillator rises above 70% and then falls below this level.
+- Over-bought values greater than 70 level - A sell stock signal occurs when the oscillator rises above 70% and then falls below this level.

 Overbought - Values Greater 70

-• Oversold values less than 30 level - a buy stock signal is generated when the oscillator goes below 30% and then rises above this level.
+- Oversold values less than 30 level - a buy stock signal is generated when the oscillator goes below 30% and then rises above this level.

 Oversold - Values Less Than 30

 Trades are generated when Stochastic Oscillator crosses these levels.
-However, overbought/oversold levels are prone to whipsaws especially when the market is trending upward or downwards.
+However, overbought/oversold levels are prone to whipsaws especially when the stock market is trending upward or downwards.